lamberski/premiefier/README.md

 Keep in mind that in order to run above commands you need to have `npm`, `gulp` and `bower` installed.
 Also, run `npm install && bower install` first to install all dependencies.

 ## Configuration

-Configuration of the app (including database path, API keys, SMTP setup) is based on environment variables to remove all confidential data from the repository.
+Configuration of the app—including database path, API keys, SMTP setup—is based on environment variables to remove all confidential data from the repository. [_config.php_](application/config.php) file is located in _/application_ directory.
 Below is list of all required variables:

 | Key | Description |
 | :--- | :--- |